bcarrell/tinyjson/README.md

 tinyjson
 ========

-a tiny Golang package for reducing repetition in handling JSON
+This is a tiny Go package for reducing repetition and headache in handling JSON.

+Installation: `go get github.com/bcarrell/tinyjson`